 Found extensively on the Capitol, Tower and Uptown labels, the markings of the Capitol pressing plants are either of the following:

-2. The "Starburst" or "Daisy" stamp, which is basically an asterix looking shape, is their California pressing plants tag.
+"Starburst" or "Daisy stamp", which is basically an asterix looking shape, is their California pressing plants tag

 Atlantic Records